ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ## Conclusion

 After this comparison, I think the general approach of using Webpack for JavaScript files and Sprockets for the rest is the way to go for now.
-It enables JavaScript modern features using Webpack but leaves the other assets to be handled by Sprockets so the learning curve is not as pronounced for developers used to the Assets Pipeline.
-And at the same time it's also capable of handling all the assets types using Webpack for developers experiences with Webpack that comes to Rails.
+It enables JavaScript modern features using Webpack but leaves the other assets to be handled by Sprockets so the learning curve is not as pronounced for developers used to the Asset Pipeline.
+However, for developers used to using Webpack, it may be an easier alternative to use Webpack for the handling of all assets.

 Some resources to keep watching and reading:
 - Webpacker docs: https://github.com/rails/webpacker/#docs